fijihead/sql-data-warehouse/README.md

 ## Project Overview

-This mini project will provide an example of how a SQL data warehouse can be designed and built with ETL processing.
+The current project will provide an example of how a SQL data warehouse can be designed and built with ETL processing.
-This data warehouse is the first part to my End to End project, showcasing the life cycle of data from raw data to reporting.
+This is the first part to my End-to-End SQL project, showcasing the data life cycle pipeline, from raw data to reporting.

 ## Objective